 The fishing mortality consistent with MSY has been set to 0.35.
-However, the ICES models suggested two different candidate values for F{MSY} : 0.35 and 0.26.
+However, the ICES models suggested two different candidate values for $F{MSY}$ : 0.35 and 0.26.
 The higher value now used by ICES should only be applied together with a 20 per cent limit on the variation of the annual TAC.
 Discard and illegal/unreported catches are considered negligible, and the advice is therefore for total catch under the new landing obligation.

 For 2015, the Commission is proposing total catches of 38 780 tonnes - an increase in the TAC of 26 per cent.
 ICES recommends total catches of no more than 34 300 tonnes, resulting in a fishing mortality of 0.35 in line with the MSY framework.
+The discrepancy is due to a difference between the stock and the management area, with the Commission proposal including estimated catches of central Baltic herring in the Gulf of Riga.

-For Gulf of Riga herring we call on BALTFISH to support the Commission proposal, which is in line with scientific advice and the F{MSY} target for 2015.
+For Gulf of Riga herring we call on Ministers to support the Commission proposal, which is in line with scientific advice and the $F{MSY}$ target for 2015.